haskell-api-discussions/haskell-api-discussions/README.md

 1. Help keep discussions on track.

-   GitHub issues are linear and commends cannot be deleted or collapsed, so be mindful of accidentally derailing a thread.
+   GitHub issues are linear and comments cannot be collapsed, so be mindful of accidentally derailing a thread.

 2. Avoid using the thumbs-down emoji.